 Sachaqa Talk / Conversations with Peruvian artists.
 An opportunity to enter the world of some of the finest and most talented Peruvian contemporary artists.
 Follow our Youtube channel: Sachaqa Centro De Arte

 Can you briefly discuss your background?
-Where were you born and what was your childhood like?
-Where did you study art, learn about composition and what are your artistic inspirations?
+Where you were born and what your childhood was like?
+Where did you study art and learn about composition?
+What are your artistic inspirations?